Technical Committee (TC) Process (25 July 2012)

 The TC may conduct any number of review cycles (e.g. approval to send a Committee Specification Draft to public review, collecting comments, making edits to the Committee Specification Draft, etc.).
 The initial public review of a public review draft must take place for a minimum of 30 days, and any subsequent reviews must be held for a minimum of 15 days.
 Changes made to a committee draft after a review must be clearly identified in any subsequent review, and the subsequent review shall be limited in scope to changes made in the previous review.
 Before starting another review cycle the revisions must be re-approved as a Committee Specification Draft or Committee Note Draft, as appropriate, and then approved to go to public review by the TC.

-If any changes are made to the draft after the public review, whether as a result of public review comments or from TC Member input, then the TC must conduct another review cycle.
-The draft may not be considered for approval by the TC as a Committee Specification or Committee Note until it has undergone a review cycle during which it has received no comments that result in any changes.
+If any changes that are not Non-Material are made to the draft after the public review, whether as a result of public review comments or from TC Member input, then the TC must conduct another review cycle.
+The draft may not be considered for approval by the TC as a Committee Specification or Committee Note until it has undergone a review cycle during which it has received no comments that result in any changes that are not Non-Material.

 After the public review, the TC may approve the Committee Specification Draft as a Committee Specification or the Committee Note Draft as a Committee Note.
 If any comments have been received during the most recent Public Review period, that vote may not commence any earlier than 7 days after the last day of that Public Review.
 The approval of a Committee Specification or Committee Note shall require a Special Majority Vote.
-The TC Chair shall notify the TC Administrator that the TC is ready to vote on the approval of the Committee Specification or Committee Note, and provide to the TC Administrator the location of the editable versions of the files.
+The TC Chair shall notify the TC Administrator that the TC has resolved to request a Special Majority Vote for the advancement of the draft as a Committee Specification or Committee Note, and provide to the TC Administrator the URI for the meeting minutes which record the TC's resolution, including the location of the editable versions of the files and any other ballot details (for example, Designated Cross-Reference Change motions).
 The TC Administrator shall set up and conduct the ballot to approve the Committee Specification or Committee Note.

 Approval of an OASIS Standard is a three-step process: